 \subsection{Basecalling Execution Time}

-Figure~\ref{fig:perf} provides the total execution time of Bonito and Bonito {with} \proposal{}.
-We make three {key} observations. {First,} \proposal{} improves performance of Bonito by \worstperf{}-\bestperf{}. {Second,} both precision and model complexity of \BaseConv{} affect the performance of \proposal{}, resulting in a non-linear relationship between model complexity and performance.
-Precision affects the performance of the filter as lower precision results in higher number of falsely accepted reads to be basecalled using conventional basecallers.
-Model complexity affects the performance of the filter as lower model complexity results in higher \BaseConv{} performance with lower precision. {Third,} decreasing the model complexity increases the performance up to the point where read filtering accuracy is no longer sufficient to filter out reads correctly.
-This results in {a} significant number of reads being falsely accepted by the filter, reducing the performance of \proposal{} significantly. {We conclude that \proposal{} significantly improves the execution time of} basecalling.
+Figure~\ref{fig:perf} provides the total execution time of Bonito and Bonito with \proposal{}.
+We make three key observations.
+First, \proposal{} improves runtime performance of Bonito by \worstperf{}-\bestperf{}.
+Second, both precision and model complexity of \BaseConv{} affect the runtime performance of \proposal{}, resulting in a non-linear relationship between model complexity and runtime performance.
+Precision affects the runtime performance of the filter as lower precision results in a higher number of falsely accepted reads to be basecalled using conventional basecallers.
+Model complexity affects the runtime performance of the filter as lower model complexity results in higher \BaseConv{} runtime performance with lower precision.
+Third, decreasing the model complexity increases the runtime performance up to the point where read filtering accuracy is no longer sufficient to filter out reads correctly.
+This results in a significant number of reads being falsely accepted by the filter, reducing the runtime performance of \proposal{} significantly.
+We conclude that \proposal{} significantly improves the execution time of basecalling.